What Is Heart Valve Disease?

 Valvular stenosis.
 This occurs when a heart valve doesn't fully open due to stiff or fused leaflets.
 The narrowed opening may make the heart work very hard to pump blood through it.
 This can lead to heart failure and other symptoms (see below).
 All four valves can develop stenosis; the conditions are called tricuspid stenosis, pulmonic stenosis, mitral stenosis, or aortic stenosis.

 Valvular insufficiency.
-Also called regurgitation, incompetence, or "leaky valve", this occurs when a valve does not close tightly.
-If the valves do not seal, some blood will leak backwards across the valve.
+Also called regurgitation, incompetence, or "leaky valve," this occurs when a valve does not close tightly.
+If the valves do not seal, some blood will leak backward across the valve.
 As the leak worsens, the heart has to work harder to make up for the leaky valve, and less blood may flow to the rest of the body.
 Depending on which valve is affected, the condition is called tricuspid regurgitation, pulmonary regurgitation, mitral regurgitation, or aortic regurgitation.

 What Causes Heart Valve Disease?

 Heart valve disease can develop before birth (congenital) or can be acquired sometime during one's lifetime.
-Sometimes the cause of valve disease is unknown.
+Sometimes, the cause of valve disease is unknown.

 Congenital valve disease.
 This form of valve disease most often affects the aortic or pulmonic valve.
 Valves may be the wrong size, have malformed leaflets, or have leaflets that are not attached correctly.

-Bicuspid aortic valve disease is a congenital valve disease that affects the aortic valve.
+Bicuspid aortic valve disease.
+This is a congenital valve disease that affects the aortic valve.
 Instead of the normal three leaflets or cusps, the bicuspid aortic valve has only two.
 Without the third leaflet, the valve may be stiff (unable to open or close properly) or leaky (not able close tightly).

 Acquired valve disease.
 This includes problems that develop with valves that were once normal.
-These may involve changes in the structure or your valve due to a variety of diseases or infections, including rheumatic fever or endocarditis.
+These may involve changes in the structure of your valve due to a variety of diseases or infections, including rheumatic fever or endocarditis.

 There are many changes that can occur to the valves of the heart.
-The chordae tendinae or papillary muscles can stretch or tear; the annulus of the valve can dilate (become wide); or the valve leaflets can become fibrotic (stiff) and calcified.
+The chordae tendineae or papillary muscles can stretch or tear; the annulus of the valve can dilate (become wide); or the valve leaflets can become fibrotic (stiff) and calcified.